-Barcelona’s Top 10 Things To Do in Autumn
+The Most Fun Things To Do in Barcelona in Autumn

 Just because summer is over it doesn’t mean that Barcelona goes into hibernation for the rest of the year.
 In fact, it is just the opposite.
 Autumn in Spain’s cultural center is always a great time, so here’s a top ten list of events that will make your autumn in Barcelona incredible.

 10 Things To Do in Barcelona in Autumn

 It’s probably the best festival in Barcelona, usually running from September 20th to the 24th.
 Mercè Festival has everything … and we mean everything!
 Let’s start with live music: rock, hip hop, jazz, house, dub step, you name it – they got it.
 Oh, did we mention that most of the music is totally free too?
 With Castellers and fireruns, you’ll feel the true essence of a Barcelona festival.

 Mercat de Mercats Festival may be a mouthful to say, but it is an even bigger mouthful to swallow, in the best way possible!
 Combining Barcelona’s great markets with their gastronomical expertise, this festival will take your taste buds and your belt bucket to the next level!
 Sip some local wines and cava, take a cooking workshop from a star chef, and eat as much as you can!

 3. Festa Major de la Barceloneta

 Festa Major de la Barceloneta is the real deal.
 At the end of September each year, where you get to know the culture, the people, the music, the tastes.
 All of the senses are excited.
 Spread out all throughout the Old Town, this festival is fun for the whole family.
 Did we mention there are fireworks?
 Well, there are… and plenty of them.